MichaelTerletskyi/Codewars-Solutions/scala/8 kyu/Expressions Matter/README.md

 Explanation:
 After placing signs and brackets, the Maximum value obtained from the expression is 9 * (1+1) = 18

-You can find this Kata by [link](https://www.codewars.com/kata/5ae62fcf252e66d44d00008e/train/scala)
+You can find this SquareNSum by [link](https://www.codewars.com/kata/5ae62fcf252e66d44d00008e/train/scala)